Future Views Magazine

 "Sockets for headphones, power points for lap tops and DVD players" I remarked.

 "Vending machines for magazines, drinks and snacks! " Euan interrupted.

-"Not really," Euan quipped, "if everyone had a bus pass the annual cost would plummet from four hundred pounds a year to about fifty.
+"Not really," Euan quipped, "if everyone had a bus pass the annual cost would plummet from hundreds of pounds a year to about fifty.
 Think how much the bus companies would have to play with - paid in advance too."
 Euan was radiant.